newtonheath/newtonheath.github.io/_posts/2019-07-14-chicken-pie.md

 1. In a bowl, add flour, baking powder, and salt.
 Stir well, and add four tablespoons of the butter.
 Combine, and mix until coarse crumbs form.
 1. Stir in the milk, and mix with a spatula until a dough forms.
 1. Drop the dough in spoonfuls on the mixture in the casserole, gently spreading the dough to cover the casserole.
-1. Dot the top with the remaining butter
+1. Dot the top of the dough with the remaining butter.
 1. Bake for thirty minutes.